omotade/Project-SQL/starting_with_data.md

 Answer:
 SELECT COALESCE (Ratio, 0) FROM sales_report

+What is THE apex productwith the highest sentimental score

+SELECT products."name" FROM products
+WHERE products."sentimentScore" = (SELECT MAX(products."sentimentScore") FROM products);

 Question 2: How can you produce duplicates in the analytics table.
 Retreive columns, fullvisitorid, visitid, and date